a strong one-Brighton look designed for the future while respecting the pastJonathan Ward, designer

 In the long run, the cost to parents will be significantly less, with students from Prep to Year 10 wearing the same uniform (apart from a change of tie at Year 7) and the Senior Blazer being presented to the boys by the School.
 The pricing of the new uniform is in line with our previous prices (lower, in some cases), other schools and the general market for school uniforms.

-The new uniform will be ready for purchase from Noone on 7 December 2018, in time for 2019.
+The new uniform was introduced in 2019.
 There will be a two-year transition period, with all students expected to be wearing the new uniform by the beginning of the 2021 school year.